+Memory Compiler

 Component Name

+Directory Browse

+Filename Browse

+Memory Size

+Data Width 16 Valid Range 1256

+Address Width 8 Valid Range 2256

+How will you be using the RAM?

+Single Port O Dual Port

+nethod do you want to use?

+Single Clock ○ Separate Clocks For Each Port

-Specifies the name of the component.
+Component Name Specifies the name of the component.
 This is the name that you instantiate in your design file to create an instance of the SYNCore RAM in your design.
 Do not use spaces.
-For example:

-'''

-ram101 <ComponentName> (

-.PortAClk(PortAClk)

-, .PortAAddr(PortAAddr)

-, .PortADataIn(PortADataIn)

-, .PortAWriteEnable(PortAWriteEnable)

-, .PortBDataIn(PortBDataIn)

-, .PortBAddr(PortBAddr)

-, .PortBWriteEnable(PortBWriteEnable)

-, .PortADataOut(PortADataOut)

-, .PortBDataOut(PortBDataOut)

-);

-'''

-Directory

-Specifies the directory where the generated files are stored.
+For example: raml01 <componentname> (.PortAClk(PortAClk) .PortAAddr(PortAAddr) .PortADataIn(PortADataIn) .PortAWriteEnable(PortAWriteEnable) .PortBDataIn(PortBDataIn) .PortBAddr(PortBAddr) .PortBWriteEnable(PortBWriteEnable) .PortADataOut(PortADataOut) .PortBDataOut(PortBDataOut));</componentname> Directory Specifies the directory where the generated files are stored.
 Do not use spaces.
-The following files are created:

-- filelist.txt lists files written out by SYNCore - options.txt lists the options selected in SYNCore - readme.txt contains a brief description and known issues - syncore_ram.v Verilog library file required to generate RAM model - testbench.v Verilog testbench file for testing the RAM model - instantiation_file.vin describes how to instantiate the wrapper file - component.v RAM model wrapper file generated by SYNCore Note that running the Memory Compiler wizard in the same directory overwrites the existing files.
+The following files are created: filelist.txt - lists files written out by SYNCore options.txt - lists the options selected in SYNCore readme.txt - contains a brief description and known issues syncore_ram.v - Verilog library file required to generate RAM model testbench.v - Verilog testbench file for testing the RAM model instantiation_file.vin - describes how to instantiate the wrapper file component.v - RAM model wrapper file generated by SYNCore Note that running the Memory Compiler wizard in the same directory overwrites the existing files.
 Filename Specifies the name of the generated file containing the HDL description of the compiled RAM.
 Do not use spaces.
 Data Width Is the width of the data you need for the memory.
 The unit used is the number of bits.
 Address Width Is the address depth you need for the memory.
 The unit used is the number of bits.
 Single Port When enabled, generates a single-port RAM.